Robo Recall: Gameplay

 Gameplay takes place from a first-person perspective.
 The player can access four different weapons: a pistol, a revolver, a shotgun, and a plasma rifle, holstered on the hip or back.
 Players move by teleporting, which is controlled with the thumbstick.
 Although principally a shooter, the game allows players to physically grab enemies, dismantle them, throw them, and in some cases use their weaponry against other enemies.
 Enemy projectiles like bullets and missiles can also be caught and thrown back at enemies.
 The game awards point bonuses for certain types of kills, and a multiplier for unbroken kill streaks.
 Scores are uploaded to online rankings at the end of a stage.
 Later on in the game, new robot types are introduced, such as spider-like bots that explode, drones that fire lasers, giant bots that fires a huge laser, bots that can stop the player from teleporting, bots that fly and shoot rockets, bots with shields and automatic pistols, and bots that can shoot small guided missiles.

+Development

+Robo Recall was the first full virtual reality game developer Epic Games created, although they had worked on VR tech demos.
+After completion of Bullet Train, the designers were given the opportunity by Oculus to turn it into a full game.
+The team was 15 large, taken from other projects Epic was working on at the time.
+An issue players had with Bullet Train was that they could not interact with the environment, which the designers changed in this game.
+They kept the teleportation movement of Bullet Train as well, as they wanted to mitigate the risk that someone might get sick while playing.
+They tied the gameplay into the teleportation mechanic.
+To do this, they had people in the office who were comparatively susceptible to VR sickness playtest the game.
+They used motion capture taken from a previous project, but because the motion-capture footage was only six seconds long, the scene they were used in had slow motion added to elongate it.